-- Schools play a pivotal and crucial role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour; "what is 'safe"; to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned. - Our curriculum provides opportunities for increasing self-esteem, self-awareness, social and emotional understanding, assertiveness and decision making; this ensures that our children have a range of strategies to ensure their protection and that they can also protect others. - Online safety is integrated into the curriculum. - We recognise the crucial role that school plays in preventative education.
-We have a whole school approach that creates a culture of zero tolerance for racism, ableism, sexism, misogyny, homophobia and sexual violence/harassment. - Our school ensures that those delivering the PSHRE curriculum have been trained and equipped to deliver high quality PSHRE education in a safe way.
-For further information and training on Medway PSHE programs please follow the link: School PSHE programmes. - Other day-to-day systems and interventions that exist outside of teaching opportunities, classroom interaction and support include worry boxes, School Council, 'Time to Talk' badges worn by all staff and staff mentors.
+- Schools play a pivotal and crucial role in helping children to understand and identify the parameters of what is appropriate child and adult behaviour; "what is 'safe"; to recognise when they and others close to them are not safe; and how to seek advice and support when they are concerned. - Our curriculum provides opportunities for increasing self-esteem, self-awareness, social and emotional understanding, assertiveness and decision making; this ensures that our pupils/students have a range of strategies to ensure their protection and that they can also protect others. - Online safety is integrated into the curriculum. - We recognise the crucial role that school plays in preventative education.
+We have a whole school approach that creates a culture of zero tolerance for racism, ableism, sexism, misogyny, homophobia and sexual violence/harassment. - The school ensures that those delivering the PSHE curriculum have been trained and equipped to deliver high quality PSHE education in a safe way.
+For further information and training on Medway PSHE programs please follow the link: School PSHE programmes.
+St Augustine of Canterbury Catholic Primary School also follow Life to the Full Ten Ten RSHE curriculum. - Other systems and interventions that exist outside of day-to-day teaching opportunities, classroom interaction and support include: Fill a Bucket ethos, Playground Friends, Lunch Buddies/Mentors, Anti-Bullying Policy including Child Speak version, listening ears, worry boxes.